Skip to main content

 Article available in the following languages:

+Plastic litter enters our seas primarily from rivers and ends up in marine ecosystems, where it is widely known to have harmful effects on both wildlife and human health.
 Sustainable recovery of plastic from oceans is complex and expensive.
 Long-term remediation requires the concerted, multidisciplinary research efforts of the 14-strong team of MAELSTROM partners.
 Centres of excellence in marine life, AI and robotics, recycling companies and plastics research experts are all key players in the consortium.
 So are a marketing consultancy company to help sell the recycled products and all media outlets for spreading the latest word on social awareness about the marine litter issue.
-MAELSTROM has identified Europe’s marine litter so-called accumulation hotspots as the Ave River, Portugal, and the Venice coastal area, Italy.
+MAELSTROM has identified Europe’s so-called marine litter accumulation hotspots as the Ave River, Portugal, and the Venice coastal area, Italy.
 Characteristics of the waste, whether it sinks, and the winds and currents all determine where it will be deposited – as well as the best possible remediation plan.

 Bubbles and robots